sf-wdi-14/notes/lectures/week-7/_3_wednesday/tdd-with-rspec-rails.md

 - write model specs
 - write routing specs
 - write controller specs
+- emphasize the importance of test driving a Rails app
+- decide if they want to include TDD in their job search as a requirement for companies

 # Link
 We have already covered TDD for a plain Ruby project, but need to explore the possibilities of TDD with Rails specifically.
 RSpec comes with a lot more methods we can use to test Rails than any other Ruby project.